 fct_*

-Helpers in TThis guide explains how factors work in T, when to use
+Helpers in TThis guide explains how factors work in T, how to use

-A factor is categorical data with an explicit list of levels.
+A to_factor is categorical data with an explicit list of levels.

 That level list matters because operations such as